Rebel Up Records, up & running since March 2018!

 Chicha cumbia, Andean folk rock, cumbia amazonica from Peruvian Brussels band.

-Releases 15 january on vinyl, cd and digital
+Released 15 january on vinyl, cd and digital

 Nikanor is a Peruvian band based in Brussels.
 Nikanor plays Chicha cumbia, a unique genre based on Andean melodies blended with tropical percussions and a rock ensemble.
 The first bands of Chicha appeared in Peru during the mid-1960’s and was very popular until the mid-1980’s.
 In the last years, ‘la Chicha’ is experiencing a renaissance, with bands and audiences from around the world (re)discovering its power and sound.